A.R. Kane: 2015-present: Reformation and spinoff as Jübl

 In 2015, it was announced by Tambala that a quasi-reformation of A.R.
 Kane, bringing together new and old collaborators, would be taking place that year under the name #A.R.Kane and without the involvement of Ayuli.

 In 2018, the revived band (featuring Rudi and Maggie Tambala plus guitarist Andy Taylor) renamed itself Jübl as part of a "forward-thinking rebrand".
 Rudi commented "I wanted to do something for the 30th anniversary (of 69), to give back to people some of the feeling they have shared with us, and to mark the moment.
 We discussed remasters, t-shirts, box-sets, re-recording some of the tracks, concerts, re-mixing the entire LP, and so on, but there were ownership and rights issues that became impenetrable barriers, so I just kinda gave up.
 Then one morning in May I just thought "Fuck it, it's a month away, just get the fuck out of bed and do something."
 Over coffee I realised that we could only move forward and be free from the nonsense by renaming the band, hence "Jübl".
 From that moment on everything just clicked into place.
 The three of us have been performing as A.R.
 Kane since 2016, and writing new songs too, so the material was there, we just had to make that final push."

 Following the name change, Jübl issued two singles - "Thinking Sweet" (in June 2018) and "Quiet Sun Slips Over" (in June 2019), both of which would later appear on their first album under the new name, DNA Cowboys, released independently on 1 September 2019.

+In 2023 A.R.
+Kane released a limited-edition vinyl boxset A.R.
+Kive containing remastered versions of the 69 and "i" LPs and the Up Home!
+EP (all originally released by Rough Trade from 1988–89) plus new remixes by artists including Slowdive.
+Coinciding with this release, Tambala played two live dates as A.R.
+Kane at The Social and Cafe Oto in London.
+The line-up for these shows included Maggie Tambala and Budgie on clarinet, credited by Tambala as the player on 'The Sun Falls Into The Sea'.